Meuse → Mosel → Rhine - The Netherlands

 The Amsterdam-Rijnkanaal is one of the busiest and most important commercial waterways in the Netherlands.
 It is wide, deep, and designed for heavy professional shipping, with frequent passage of large inland vessels travelling at relatively high speeds.
 Navigation here requires continuous attention, clear radio communication, and confident boat handling, but it allows for fast and direct progress with fewer interruptions.

-The Lekkanal, by contrast, offers a transition away from the intensity of the ARK.
+The Lekkanaal, by contrast, offers a transition away from the intensity of the ARK.
 While still a major navigable waterway, it generally carries less through-going commercial traffic and has a calmer, more enclosed character.
-Choosing the Lekkanal often feels like leaving the main transport corridor and entering a more controlled inland route, setting the tone for the waterways that eventually lead toward the Zuid-Willemsvaart.
+Choosing the Lekkanaal often feels like leaving the main transport corridor and entering a more controlled inland route, setting the tone for the waterways that eventually lead toward the Zuid-Willemsvaart.

 From this junction at the Plofsluis, both routes will ultimately guide you toward the Zuid-Willemsvaart at Den Dungen, but they differ in atmosphere, traffic density, and the type of waterways you will encounter along the way.